 Further, the Company has also put in place an evaluation mechanism for the Board members, Board Committees and Board as a whole in terms of the requirements under the Companies Act, 2013.
-In terms of the said evaluation mechanism, the performance of the Board as a whole, non-independent directors and the Chairman is evaluated by the Independent Directors and the performance of Independent Directors is evaluated by the entire Board excluding the independent director being evaluated.
+In terms of the said evaluation mechanism, the performance of the Board as a whole, Non-Independent directors and the Chairman is evaluated by the Independent Directors and the performance of Independent Directors is evaluated by the entire Board excluding the independent director being evaluated.
 The Board also carries out the evaluation of the performance of the Committees constituted by it.

-The board should contain suitable members with the appropriate skills and incentives to fulfill its multiple roles.
+Key The board should contain suitable members with the appropriate skills and consideration 4 incentives to fulfill its multiple roles.
 This typically requires the inclusion of non-executive board member(s).

-The Company has put in place policy on directors appointment and remuneration including the criteria for determining qualifications, positive attributes and independence of a Director, etc. of the Company.

-Skill sets necessary are in the areas of -
+Description The Company has put in place policy on directors appointment and remuneration including the criteria for determining qualifications, positive attributes and independence of a Director, etc. of the Company.
+Necessary skill sets inter-alia include experience and expertise in one or more following fields - a) Treasury b) Risk Management c) Information Technology d) Legal e) Management f) Accounts and Audit.
+Independent Directors with these skill sets are inducted in CCIL Board.

-- a) Treasury

-- b) Risk Management

-- c) Information Technology

-- d) Legal

-- e) Management

-- f) Accounts and Audit.

-Independent Directors with these skill sets have been inducted in CCIL Board.
 Further, the core promoters of the Company and other shareholders who are also the market participants and hold at least 5% of the equity share capital have a right to nominate their serving officials as Nominee Directors of CCIL.
+Nominee Directors also possess one or more of the above mentioned skill sets.
 CCIL has been providing sitting fees to the Board members except to the Managing Director for attending the Board and committee meetings under the Companies Act 2013.

-The Managing Director is remunerated subject to the provisions of the Companies Act, 2013, and the rules made thereunder.
+However, as the Directors are professionals of very high standing in the market, these incentives do not have any bearing on their contribution for long-term achievement of the CCIL's objectives.
+Upon their association as Board members of CCIL, directors ensure their contribution and commitment. for long-term achievement of the CCIL's objectives.
+The Managing Director is remunerated subject to the provisions of the Companies Act, 2013, and the rules made thereunder and the remuneration is fixed at an appropriate level considering the duties and responsibilities of the Managing Director for overall functioning of the FMI.

-The Board of Directors as on March 31, 2023 comprises of thirteen (13) Directors, consisting of nominees of Shareholders, Independent Directors and a Managing Director.
+The Board of Directors comprises of Independent Directors, Nominee Directors and the Managing Director.
+All Independent Directors and Nominee Directors are non-executive directors.
+The Board of Directors as on March 31, 2025 comprises of fourteen (14) Directors, consisting of nominees of Shareholders, Independent Directors and a Managing Director.
 The Chairman of the Board is an Independent Director.

-The FMI adopts the definition of independent Director as set out under the Companies Act 2013, which is applicable to it and as mentioned below.
+The FMI adopts the definition of Independent Director as set out under the Companies Act 2013, which is applicable to it and as mentioned below.
 The FMI also categorises the Directors into independent and non-independent Directors as per the requirement of the Companies Act as also stipulated by its regulator i.e. RBI and discloses the same accordingly.
+The FMI discloses on its website composition of the Board which includes Independent Directors, Nominee Directors and the Managing Director.